-Ronan O'Rahilly, as an Irish citizen, continued to operate quietly from an office at the former Radio Atlanta headquarters in Dean Street, London using the cover of a company named Mid Atlantic Films.
+Ronan O'Rahilly, as an Irish citizen, continued to operate quietly from an office at Royalty House, Dean Street near the former Radio Atlanta headquarters using the cover of a company named Mid Atlantic Films.
 In response to any enquiries from the press or authorities O'Rahilly claimed now to only be involved in the film production business.
-Although this was partially true the company also acted as a secret base for recruiting Radio Caroline staff and obtaining supplies of records.
+Although this was partially true the company also acted as a secret base for recruiting Radio Caroline staff.

 Radio Caroline offices were also claimed to exist in New York, Paris and Toronto, but in fact the New York office was only an accommodation address in Madison Avenue and the Toronto office was the headquarters of the company run by Terry Bate.
 Neither office in North America produced any real advertising contracts for Radio Caroline, although the number of American religious programmes aired by both the North and South stations did increase to about two hours a day during the latter part of 1967.

 Revenue from these sponsored religious programmes undoubtedly helped keep the stations on the air in the absence of any 'mainstream' advertising income.
 The Paris office, too, did not succeed in generating advertising income for the station and plans to open further offices in Tokyo and Germany never came to fruition.
 The station's new address in Holland was not revealed to listeners for over two weeks after the Marine etc. Broadcasting (Offences) Act had come into force, a factor which added further to the feeling of isolation for DJs on the radio ships who had been used to receiving a regular supply of fan letters and record requests from their audiences.